 9. RETENTION OF YOUR PERSONAL DATA

-We will only retain your personal data for the period necessary to fulfil the purposes outlined in this Policy, or otherwise legally required or permitted.
-This may be up to 6 years, unless a longer or shorter retention period is required or permitted by law.
+We will only retain your personal information for the period necessary to fulfil the purposes outlined in this Policy, or otherwise legally required or permitted.
+Data retention periods vary depending on location.
+This may be up to 7 years, unless a longer or shorter retention period is required or permitted by law.

-We will also retain your personal data if it is required by Cryer Malt to assert or defend legal claims, until such time that the claims have been settled or the relevant retention period has expired.
+We will also retain your personal information if it is required by United Malt Entities to assert or defend legal claims, until such time that the claims have been settled or the relevant retention period has expired.

 10. SECURITY OF YOUR PERSONAL DATA

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to us; any transmission is at your own risk.
+Although we will do our best to protect your personal information, we cannot guarantee the security of your information transmitted to us; any transmission is at your own risk.